 The composition of each of the above Committees their respective roles andresponsibilities are provided in the Corporate Governance Report which forms part of thisAnnual Report.

-Risk Management Committee and of the otherCommittees from time to time were acceptedby the Board.
+All the recommendations of the Audit and Risk Management Committee and of the otherCommittees from time to time were accepted by the Board.

-H. Details of remuneration to Directors
+i.
+Details of remuneration to directors

 As stated in the Corporate Governance Report sitting fees are paid to IndependentDirectors for attending Board/Committee meetings.
-They are also entitled to reimbursementof actual travel expenses boarding and lodging conveyance and incidental expensesincurred in attending such meetings in accordance with the travel policy for Directors.
-Inaddition the Independent Directors are also eligible for commission every year as may berecommended by the Nomination and Remuneration Committee and approved by the Board withinthe overall limit of higher of Baba 4 Crores or 1% of the net profits of the Companycalculated in accordance with Section 198 of the Companies Act 2013 whichever is higheras approved by the shareholders at the AGM held on September 30 2014 and Postal BallotResolution effective January 18 2019.
+They are also entitled to reimbursementof actual travel expenses boarding and lodging conveyance and incidental expensesincurred in attending such meetings in accordance with the travel policy for directors.
+Inaddition the Independent Directors are also eligible for commission every year as may berecommended by the Nomination and Remuneration Committee and approved by the Board withinthe overall limit of higher of '4 Crores or 1% of the net profits of the Companycalculated in accordance with section 198 of the Companies Act 2013 whichever is higheras approved by the shareholders at the AGM held on September 30 2014 and Postal BallotResolution effective January 18 2019.
 Criteria for payment of remuneration to IndependentDirectors are as given below:

 1. Membership of Committees

 2. Chairmanship of the Committees/Board

 The Board of Directors have approved for payment of commission of INR 20 million tofive independent directors after applying the criteria stated above for the financial year2019-20.